eelcodijkstra/html-tutorial/pjs-0/Notes.md

     * this environment is under our own control.
 * alternative: using GitHub Pages?
 * the JSBin-parts are published using JSBin.
+* the JSBin-parts are derived from Gists on GitHub.

+It is possible to import a gist directly into JSBin; but, apparently, this does not work for the embedded representation of JSBin.
+(And, probably, this adds another layer of overhead to the system, and an extra risk factor.)
+Thus, we need the following way of working:

+*

 ## Wishlist